 - Candidates must be under the age of 35 on the closing date for nominations.
 Time spent on parental leave can be deducted.

 - It is required that the candidate is a Nordic citizen.

 - Nominations are strictly confidential and should not be disclosed to the nominee or to others at any time.

 The Prize is awarded by the Holberg Board at the recommendation of the Nils Klim Committee, which consists of renowned Nordic scholars in the relevant research fields.
-The prize winner will be announced in March 2019, and the award ceremony will take place in Bergen, Norway in June 2019.
+The prize winner will be announced on 14 March, and the award ceremony will take place in Bergen, Norway in the first week of June.

 If you have any questions or experience technical difficulties with the nomination form, please contact firstname.lastname@example.org